Irvinehimself/Irvines-Firejail-Extras/README.md

   1. In the case of Firefox 57, I guessed that it was the `nss` network security package and used `ls /usr/lib | grep "nss" | tr '\n' ','`
   1. After copy/pasting that rather large list onto the end of my `private-lib` I had internet connectivity.
   1. I then used a [binary chop algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) to manually remove the unneeded libraries.

+**FjTools-GuessMissingLibs:** Attempts to find all the files in `/usr/lib` owned by an applications dependencies.
+* **Limitations and Usage:**
+* The list is extensive and 99.9% of the entries are unneeded.
+For an Application like Firefox, this would make it completely unusable as a direct copy/paste.
+So, for convenience, it has "chop marks" to assist in systematically testing for missing functionality.
+In the case of Firefox, after restoring internet connectivity, I realised YouTube videos had no sound:
+  1. Running *FjTools-GuessMissingLibs* I had a list of over a thousand potential libraries, about a dozen libraries which were hard coded to a particular version, and one package for which the algorithm couldn't find the "Provided By" package.
+  1. It took six cuts of the "GuessPrivateLib-firefox" file to narrow the thousand potential libraries  down to `libnss_compat.so.2`, and, consequently, restore sound to YouTube
+* Some dependencies are hard coded to a particular version, these are stored in a separate file. eg `Libraries-firefox`
+* Similarly, some dependencies are "provided by" a package other than what the developers originally intended.
+The algorithm tries to find this replacement package, but, rarely, this may not be possible and require the user to manually search for the "Provides" package.
+These missing packages are also stored in separate file, eg `NotFound-firefox`

+**FjTools-GetAppDependencies:** This is the work horse for *FjTools-GuessMissingLibs*, but has so many potential applications, (like for example: guessing `private-bin`, `private-opt` and `private-etc` entries,) I have spun it off as a separate sub-shell.
+As the name suggests, it uses recursion to generate a 'chain of dependencies' for an application. this 'chain of dependencies' can then be cross-referenced against the owners of the files and folders in your `lib` `bin` `etc` and `opt` directories.